 Chieng was “unapologetically Asian” and very funny at the same time.

 “He was very inspirational to my kind of accepting myself as a comedian who has a very Chinese background and wants to talk about it,” Jin says.
 “And I don’t have to fit in to be great, basically.”

 She now cracks jokes about the 37 huge cloth bags of rice that her family keeps in the home.
 She also tells audiences that white people can learn what it’s like to feel discrimination by bringing their bicycles onto the SkyTrain and experiencing hateful glares from other passengers.

 In another routine, she jokes about being an immigrant.
-“They let me in,”
+“They let me in,” she acknowledges.